KARMOUNI/devops-livecoding/README.md

 Run SonarCloud Analysis: Configured in main.yml to analyze code quality on each commit.
 Uses a specific project and organization key.
 Questions and Answers

-❓What are testcontainers?
+#What are testcontainers?
  Testcontainers are Java libraries that allow integration tests to run in lightweight, throwaway Docker containers.
 For this TP, Testcontainers were used to spin up a PostgreSQL container to verify database integration. here's an example of testcontainers in the pom.xml:

-image
+# documenting the First CI with backend test :
-❓ documenting the First CI with backend test : here's my snippet of code for the main.yaml :
+ here's my snippet of code for the main.yaml :

 name: CI Workflow